thosgood/this-weeks-finds/markdown/101-151/week110.md

 flat Euclidean space.
 In this state, each coefficient c~i~ is just the Penrose evaluation of the corresponding spin network ψ~i~.

-Actually, this interpretation wasn\'t fully understood until later, when Rovelli and Smolin showed how spin networks arise naturally in the so-called \"loop representation\" of quantum gravity.
+Actually, this interpretation wasn't fully understood until later, when Rovelli and Smolin showed how spin networks arise naturally in the so-called "loop representation" of quantum gravity.
 They also came up with a clearer picture of the way a spin network state corresponds to a possible geometry of space.
 The basic picture is that spin network edges represent flux tubes of area: an edge labelled with spin j contributes an area proportional to (j(j+1))^½^ to any surface it pierces.

-The cool thing is that Rovelli and Smolin didn\'t postulate this, they *derived* it.
+The cool thing is that Rovelli and Smolin didn't postulate this, they *derived* it.
 Remember, in quantum theory, observables are given by operators on the Hilbert space of states of the physical system in question.
-You typically get these by \"quantizing\" the formulas for the corresponding classical observables.
+You typically get these by "quantizing" the formulas for the corresponding classical observables.
 So Rovelli and Smolin took the usual formula for the area of a surface in a 3-dimensional manifold with a Riemannian metric and quantized it.
 Applying this operator to a spin